anais-rat/telomeres/README.md

 The code has been developed in *Python 3.8* and maintained with *Python 3.11.7*.

 Errors might occur on a machine or cluster that is missing some Python packages, like `latex` and `mpl-axes-aligner`.
-They can be install via Python console with:
+They can be installed via Python console with:
 ```bash
 pip install latex
 pip install mpl-axes-aligner